kj-ninja/kj-ninja/README.md

 # Frontend Developer

 Yo!
-I'm full-time frontend ninja with acrobatics and martial arts skills!
+I'm full-time Frontend ninja with acrobatics and martial arts skills!
 I have a passion to learn a new things in terms of **JavaScript**.
 I’m currently mastering **React / TypeScript / Node.js**.<br>
-I am also not afraid of dev-ops issues and in my spare time I learn about **Docker** and **AWS**
+I am also not afraid of DevOps issues and in my spare time I learn about **Docker** and **AWS**

 ### Yo, check my portoflio site!